KoLt-Real/Comfy_CorridorKey/README.md

 # ComfyUI Custom Node

-This repository can also be used directly as a **Custom Node** in ComfyUI!
-You do not need to use the command-line wizard if you prefer a node-based workflow.

 **Original Repository:** [https://github.com/nikopueringer/CorridorKey](https://github.com/nikopueringer/CorridorKey)

 **Installation:**
 1. Clone or download this repository directly into your `ComfyUI/custom_nodes/` directory.
-Ensure the folder is named `CorridorKey`.
-2. Make sure you install the required dependencies in your ComfyUI python environment (e.g. `pip install -r requirements.txt` or via `uv sync` depending on your setup).
+2. Make sure you install the required dependencies in your ComfyUI python environment (e.g. `pip install -r requirements.txt`).
 3. The node automatically handles downloading the foundational model weights for you upon its first generation!

 **Node Inputs & Parameters:**